aaronpowell/aaronpowell.github.io/src/documents/posts/2011-09-03-qunit-beyond-the-browser-part-1.md

---- cson
+---
   title: "Going beyond the browser with QUnit - Part 1"
   metaTitle: "Going beyond the browser with QUnit - Part 1"
   description: "Taking your QUnit tests out of the browser to use your tests with Node.js"
   revised: "2011-09-04"
   date: "2011-09-03"
-tags: ["javascript","nodejs","qunit"]
+  tags:
+    - "javascript"
+    - "nodejs"
+    - "qunit"
   migrated: "true"
-urls: ["/javascript/qunit-beyond-the-browser-part-1"]
+  urls:
+    - "/javascript/qunit-beyond-the-browser-part-1"
-summary: """
+  summary: ""

-"""
 ---
 When it comes to unit testing my JavaScript my preferred framework is [QUnit][1].
 If you're not familiar with QUnit it's the test framework for [jQuery][2] so I think it's reasonably well up to the task of testing JavaScript.